Discount Pet Services: The Pros and Cons

-To discount or not to discount?
-That is the question pet business owners continuously ask themselves.
-The pet sitting and dog walking businesses are no different.
+To discount or not to discount pet services?
+That is the question business owners should continuously evaluate.
+Pet sitting and dog walking businesses are no different than any other industry.
 As a growing part of the $70 billion a year pet industry, competition is tough.
 When it comes to marketing your services, every strategy needs to be considered.

 Pet walking and sitting services are based entirely on time, knowledge, and skill.
 There is no merchandise to move or product to bake.
 Do discounts really bring in the clients?
 Let’s look at the pros and cons.